 What To Do

-Day One- Arrive, Check- in, and Walk Around
+Day 1- Arrive, Check- in, and Walk Around

 This park rightfully tops just about every list of "Things To Do in Greenville" that you’ll find online.